 Europe is a continent with countries closely knit together.
-It’s also a continent with high diversity of culture.
+It’s also a continent with a high diversity of culture.
 Half of the countries on the top 10 list of smallest countries are located in Europe.
-It’s easy to hop from one border to another, but when you’re short on time, you might want to maximise your time and visit multiple countries in 1 day.
+It’s easy to hop from one border to another, but when you’re short on time, you might want to maximize your time and visit multiple countries in 1 day.
 This way you get several cultural experiences in a short time frame.

 Visit multiple countries in 1 day

 In the Netherlands, they even made a tourist attraction of it.
 You can visit 3 countries in less than 5 minutes and stand at the highest point in the Netherlands.